danjayrose/ourbucketl.ist/src/pages/lake-titicaca/index.md

 ---
-title: Lake Titicaca
+title: Lake Titicaca, Bolivia & Peru
 date: "2018-04-29T22:12:03.284Z"
 image: "./isla-del-sol.jpg"
 ---

 *Local communities believe that the shape of the lake depicts that of a puma hunting the rabbit.
 Thus the name, Titicaca, comes from the word “Titi Khar’ka” meaning Rock of the Puma in Aymara (a local indigenous language).*

-<iframe frameborder="0" width="480" height="270" src="//www.dailymotion.com/embed/video/xynf5d" allowfullscreen></iframe>
+<iframe frameborder="0" src="//www.dailymotion.com/embed/video/xynf5d" allowfullscreen></iframe>

 Donald Duck visits Lake Titicaca